jennguyen1/nhuyhoa/_posts/2015-10-30-Apply-Parallel-Processing.md

 For loops in R are known to be quite slow as the number of iterations increase.
 Thus it is advised to use apply functions for looping operations.
 In cases when it is desirable to optimize code even more, parallel processing can be used alongside the apply functions.

-# Basic Setup - For Loop Replacement
+# Apply as a For Loop Replacement
 Lapply is a desireable replacement of for-loops when each iteration is independent of the others.

 Recall the basic setup of the for loop: